 Cash Management: CD Laddering

-Effective cash management is critical for you to preserve liquidity, collect interest, and acquire assets that compound wealth.
-The certificate of deposit (CD) is a tool integral to cash management.
+Effective cash management is critical for you to cover day-to-day expenses, preserve liquidity, collect interest, and ultimately, acquire assets that compound wealth.
+The certificate of deposit (CD) is a tool integral to cash management, as it is backed by FDIC insurance coverage.
+All transactions, even simply depositing cash in the bank, do introduce distinct financial risks.
 Conservative savers may implement CD laddering strategies to mitigate interest rate and inflationary risks.

 Bank Deposits and FDIC Insurance

 As banking deposits, both CD principal and accrued interest are guaranteed by FDIC insurance.
-For 2022, the FDIC insures $250,000 worth of deposits per customer, per bank.
-Wealthy depositors may take out CDs at multiple banks – for more coverage.
+In 2008, amid the Great Recession, the Federal Government passed the Emergency Economic Stabilization Act, which temporarily increased FDIC insurance coverage limits from $100,000 to $250,000 per depositor, per bank.
+In 2010, the Dodd-Frank Act established the $250,000 limit as permanent.
+A wealthy depositor will take out multiple CDs at multiple banks – to maximize FDIC coverage.

 CD Interest Rates

 The Federal Reserve Act of 1913 awarded the central bank with the contradictory dual mandate of full employment and a stable price level.
-Fed Chair Jerome Powell has already signaled his intent to aggressively hike interest rates, in response to persistent 9% inflation.
-The Fed targets higher interest rates to discourage speculation, slow the economy, and lower prices.
+Fed Chair Jerome Powell has already signaled his intent to aggressively slash interest rates, with pandemic era inflation now seemingly under control.
+Low rates stimulate the economy – by encouraging lending, capital spending, and investing.

-The federal funds rate is now 2.5%.
-From here, Wall Street expects the Fed to hike this benchmark, overnight lending rate by another 75 basis points at its next September 20 meeting.
-Bank deposits have responded in kind, with one-year and five-year CDs now paying out 2.75% and 3.25%, respectively.
+The federal funds rate is now 4.25% — after having been lowered by 1% over the course of one year.
+From here, Wall Street expects the Fed continuously lower this benchmark through subsequent meetings.
+Bank deposits have responded in kind, with one-year and five-year CDs now paying out 1.93% and 1.61%, respectively.
+Yes, the yield curve inverted post-pandemic and has yet to normalize.

 CD Laddering